 Chrysomyia bezziana is found in Africa, the Indian subcontinent, and southeast Asia from Taiwan in the north to Papua New Guinea in the south.
 This fly is not indigenous to Australia.
 Owing to its geography, the most likely potential port of entry for C bezziana to the USA is Hawaii.

 The adult screwworms are usually not seen in the field.
 The adult fly has a dark metallic green body with abdominal segments with narrow bands along the posterior margins.
 The legs are black or partially brown.
-The face is orangeyellow.
-The first larval stage probably goes unnoticed because of its small size, up to 3 mm at the time of its molt to the second stage.
+The face is orange/yellow.
+The first larval stage probably goes unnoticed because of its small size, as long as 3 mm at the time of its molt to the second stage.
 The second stage is quite similar to the third but is 4–9 mm long.
-The third-stage larvae are large, up to 18 mm long.
+The third-stage larvae are large, as much as 18 mm long.
 The body is composed of 12 segments that have broad encircling bands of spinules.
-All 3 stages are maggot-like in their appearance and have posterior spiracles that are unique to the species.
+All three stages are maggot-like in their appearance and have posterior spiracles that are unique to the species.
 The posterior end of the larva has its spiracular plate located in a deep cleft at the end of the eighth abdominal segment.
 The spiracular plates are large and well separated.
-The peritreme and the 3 breathing slits are wide.
+The peritreme and the three breathing slits are wide.

 The identification of the rarely observed adult flies and their associated larval stages is best left to an entomologist.
 A definitive diagnosis can be made only after observation, extraction, and identification of typical larvae.
 Diagnosis may often be made by residence in or history of travel to an area endemic for C bezziana.
 If a wound is thought to be infested with larvae of C bezziana, samples should be collected and sent to appropriate eradication officials.